fkohl04/framework-performance/README.md

 to [choose the underlying http engine](https://ktor.io/docs/engines.html).
 We will test it with a Netty and with the coroutine based CIO Engine.

-### Node

-In contrast to all other JVM based frameworks we will also test a [Node.js](https://nodejs.org/en/about/) server which is an asynchronous and event driven JavaScript runtime.
-Node implements the [Reactor pattern](https://en.wikipedia.org/wiki/Reactor_pattern), which means that it uses an "event loop" to achieve its asynchronous behavior.
-The special part is that node is executing all computations in a single thread.
-Though, there is a pool of worker threads that handle time-consuming I/O tasks.
-See [here](https://nodejs.org/en/about/) for more details.

-### Vertx
+### Vert.x

-[Vertx](https://vertx.io/) is developed by Eclipse and was just released in 2021.
+[Vert.x](https://vertx.io/) is developed by Eclipse and was published in 2011.
 It promises to be flexible, resource efficient and enable writing non-blocking code without unnecessary complexity.
-Like Node or Spring Reactive Vertx implements the Reactor pattern with an interesting addition: Instead of a single event loop, vertx uses multiple and call this ["Multi-Reactor"](https://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
-Vertx is described as "a toolkit, not a framework", which underlines its flexibility on the one hand, but also indicates it has to be configured to a certain degree.
-Indeed, Vertx was the only service where I had to do a little performance influencing adjustment to make it comparable to the other services: Set the number of verticles and set the max connection count of the HttpClient.
+Like Node or Spring Reactive, Vert.x implements the Reactor pattern with an interesting addition: Instead of a single event loop, Vert.x uses multiple and call this ["Multi-Reactor"](https://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
+Vert.x is described as " a toolkit, not a framework", which underlines its flexibility on the one hand, but also indicates it has to be configured to a certain degree.
+Indeed, Vert.x was the only service where I had to do a little performance influencing adjustment to make it comparable to the other services: Set the number of verticles and set the max connection count of the HttpClient.

 ### Micronaut